kwalczak80/Speedy-cars/README.md

 ## Features to be implemented

 - Email notification to the staff that the car was booked for a test drive.
-- Email notification to the user that they hvae booked the test drive succesfuly
+- Email notification to the user that they have booked the test drive successfully
 - Ability to add(by the user) a testimonial about Speedy Cars
-- Ability to View testimonials about Speedy Cars
+- Ability to view testimonials about Speedy Cars
-- Ability to approve testimonials by the business owner(after approval testimonials can be displayed on the page).
+- Ability to approve testimonials by the business owner(after approval, testimonials can be displayed on the page).
-- Add more car searching options(i.e. model, milage, min year, max year, etc.)
+- Add more car searching options(i.e. model, mileage, min year, max year, etc.).

 ## UX testing